schofida/mlod-enhancements/mlod-new-heroic-paths.md

 (GIANTBLOODED heroic path feat)

-_Prerequisite: Minimum level of 4 and the Gigantism giantblooded heroic path feat._
+_Prerequisite: Minimum level of 4 and the Giant-Kin giantblooded heroic path feat._

 Part of your heritage is your capability to become a living siege engine, throwing rocks that lesser beings would be hard put to even lift.
 So long as you have loose boulders, broken masonry, or even the bodies of your foes about you, you will never lack for ammunition.
 You gain the following benefits: